muxinc/mux-node-sdk/manual/index.md

 ## Usage
 To start, you will need a Mux access token and secret for your Mux environment.
-For more information on where to get an access token, visit the Mux Getting Started Guide https://docs.mux.com/docs
+For more information on where to get an access token, visit the Mux Getting Started guide https://docs.mux.com/docs

 Require the `@mux/mux-node` npm module and create a new video instance.
 ```
 const Mux = require('@mux/mux-node');
 const muxClient = new Mux(accessToken, secret);
-const { Video } = muxClient;
+const { Video, Data } = muxClient;
 ```
-As an example, you can create a Mux asset and playback ID by using the below functions on your video instance.
+As an example, you can create a Mux asset and playback ID by using the below functions on your Video instance.
 ```
 // Create an asset
 Video.assets.create({ input: 'https://storage.googleapis.com/muxdemofiles/mux-video-intro.mp4' });